G00398275/pands-project/README.md

 The author's background is in analytical chemistry so this would not have been the first dataset I would have been required to analyse.
 However, my experience would have been limited to Excel, Powerpoint and Minitab softwares.
 Python is capable of doing the job of the three of these combined even with a limited amount of knowledge.
 I was particulary impressed with the matplotlib / numpy / seaborn functions.
 Having the ability to output visually impressive plots of the data is crucial in getting a reader to understand and interpret a dataset, particularly a large one.
 Reading Fisher's original paper is sufficient confirmation of this!

 REFERENCES
+Note: Further references are included in each program where relevant.
 * https://onlinelibrary.wiley.com/doi/epdf/10.1111/j.1469-1809.1936.tb02137.x
 * https://towardsdatascience.com/the-iris-dataset-a-little-bit-of-history-and-biology-fb4812f5a7b5
 * https://en.wikipedia.org/wiki/Iris_flower_data_set#cite_note-anderson35-3